imrehorvath/.emacs.d/docs/dark_mode_change_macos.md

-# Howto setup external support for light/dark mode changes on macOS
+# How to set up external support for light/dark mode changes on macOS

 ## Helper Application

-Minimalistic application, which gets notified about interface changes and invokes the command supplied as arguments, as a response to the change.
+Minimalistic application, which gets notified about interface changes and as a response to the change, invokes the command supplied as arguments.

 ```swift